snwzt/snwzt.github.io/terminal-fu.md

 ## objdump

 I use `objdump` to list the shared libraries required by a binary.
-This is particularly useful when building minimal Docker images for Go applications that produce binaries.
+This is particularly useful when building minimal Docker images for Go applications which compile to binaries.
 For example:

 ```bash
 snwzt@cara ~ > objdump -p bin/csp | grep NEEDED